Connecting to library resources from off site:

 To report an EZproxy problem, contact firstname.lastname@example.org.

-Note: Princeton VPN and Proxy service are services provided by Princeton University and are different from the PPPL VPN.
+Note: Princeton SRA and Proxy service are services provided by Princeton University and are different from the PPPL VPN.
 You will need your Princeton NetID and Password to set up the Princeton VPN or use the Proxy Service.
 The Princeton NetID is the portion of your @princeton.edu email address before the @ sign.
 For more information about the Princeton NetID visit the Princeton NetID FAQ.

 Troubleshooting access to journals and databases: